Main Characters

 Scooby-Doo and the Curse of the 13th Ghost

 Also introduced in The 13 Ghosts of Scooby-Doo, Flim Flam is a con-artist trying to sell magic potions, until he meets the gang.
-After the demons are released from the Demon Chest, he helps the gang capture the demons.
+After the 13 ghosts are released from the Demon Chest, he helps the gang capture them.
 Flim Flam is good friends with Vincent Van Ghoul.
 He appears in all 13 episodes of the series.
 He also shows up again as a teenager in the 2019 sequel to the series, Scooby-Doo and the Curse of the 13th Ghost.

 Voice Actor